The author lives in a quiet seaside community in lower Puna on the Big Island. He's an avid gardener, traveler, and photographer.

-Residents of lower Puna on the Big Island can’t wait until Wednesday!
-It’s the day of the night farmers market at Uncle Robert’s at the south end of the Red Road, near the new Kaimu black sand beach.
-Uncle Robert Keli'iho'omalu is the legendary and beloved patriarch of the old Kalapana village and his family compound is where the market is located.
-Normally it’s a quiet neighborhood of quaint beach shacks and lush coconut groves, but on Wednesday night, it transforms into a huge open air market with some 700-800 people showing up for fresh produce, tasty food and live music entertainment.
-It’s a lively market, with wonderful sound, sight and smell - and lots of friendly aloha spirit - for the entire community.
+Residents of the Big Island's lower Puna love Wednesdays.
+Why, you ask?
+Because that's when the weekly farmers' market at Uncle Robert’s happens!
+Uncle Robert Keli'iho'omalu is the legendary and beloved patriarch of the old Kalapana village, and the market takes place at his family compound, located at the south end of the Red Road near the New Kaimu Black Sand Beach.
+Normally it’s a quiet neighborhood of quaint beach shacks and lush coconut groves, but on Wednesday night it transforms into a huge open-air market bustling with people eager for fresh produce, tasty food, and live music.
+It’s a lively market full of wonderful sounds, sights, and smells—not to mention lots of friendly aloha spirit—and everyone is welcome.

-Besides fruits and vegetables from local farms, there are also all sorts of clothing, arts & crafts, herbal remedies, and hand-made jewelry for sale.
+Besides fruits and vegetables from local farms, you can also find all sorts of clothing, arts and crafts items, herbal remedies, and hand-made jewelry for sale.
 You will find grandmas selling pies, gardeners selling plants, and hippies peddling fresh eggs and raw honey.
 The most crowded area in the market is where all the food vendors set up their makeshift kitchens.
 Just follow the sizzling and popping sounds and the mouth-watering aroma of food being cooked, and you will find what you want to eat!

-There are so many choices of wonderful ethnic foods for you to choose from: Thai, Chinese, Indian, Mediterranean, Russian, Mexican, Italian, Samoan, Filipino, Japanese, Korean, and of course the popular Hawaiian barbecue: huli huli chicken and kalua pork.
-Oh yeah, there’s also pizza made-to-order and baked in a wood fire oven on the back of a pick-up truck!
-People enjoy their dinners at the dozens of communal picnic tables set in front of the music stage amidst strings of twinkling lights.
-A band of local musicians sings beautiful Hawaiian songs, old folks get up and dance, kids run around, everyone’s relaxed and happy under the warm tropical night sky.
+There are many choices of wonderful ethnic foods for you to choose from, such as Thai, Chinese, Indian, Mediterranean, Russian, Mexican, Italian, Samoan, Filipino, Japanese, Korean, and of course the popular Hawaiian barbecue: huli huli chicken and kalua pork.
+There’s even pizza made to order and baked in a wood-fired oven on the back of a pick-up truck!
+People enjoy their dinners at dozens of communal picnic tables amidst strings of twinkling lights.
+Meanwhile, a band of local musicians sings beautiful Hawaiian songs, old folks get up and dance, kids run around, and people relax under the warm night sky.

 - Drive slowly and watch out for people walking along the narrow road that leads to the market.